devsacti/ITservice/README.md

 Click the 'Withdrawal from site' button,(Delete)

-## Analysis2 of WEB-APP
+## Extension : Analysis2 of WEB-APP
-(TO ME) WEB-APP = Client + API
+(TO ME) WEB-APP = Client + REST API

 #### Client
+(TO ME) Completely independent Front from implementation of back of webapp.

 One of Client is 'Android App without DB' that requests data of server.

-Client is Very similar, but different from front of webapp by like jsp.

-jsp is server side script. but Android App is an area independent from the server where the web app is originally installed.

-In this context, An API can be described as receiving a request from a client and returning a response.
+This client is executable and accessible independently of the backend from an implementation point of view.

+Recently, vue.js and react.js are also means of realizing these clients.

+Of course, jsp is also semantically a client.
+However, from an implementation point of view, there is not much difference from a backend such as HomeController.java.
+It must be written and executed at the same time.

+These clients receive additional information from the REST API and provide richer services.

-#### REST API
+#### REST API :  REpresentational State Transfer API
-(TO ME) ?
+(TO ME) Completely independent back from implementation of front of webapp.

 Client-Side Language like react, vue of Javascript has much more Role and Reposibility of Front of Web App.